davidbretons/K8s_helmchart/README.md

     You can review the status of the cluster by using the following command:\
     `kubectl get all -A`

+8) We will load the local docker image to the kind cluster so it will be available.
+`kind load docker-image hextris:0.1.0 --name cluster-local`

-8) Use Helm to install the Helm Chart.\
+9) Use Helm to install the Helm Chart.\
-`helm install hextris-chart .\hextris-chart\ --values .\hextris-chart\values.yaml`
+`helm install hextris-chart .\hextris-chart`

-9) Declare a port portwarding to be able to open the game in localhost.\
+10) Declare a port portwarding to be able to open the game in localhost.\
 `kubectl port-forward --namespace default service/hextris-chart 80:80`

-10) On a browser navigate to the following url to open the game:\
+11) On a browser navigate to the following url to open the game:\
 `http://localhost`

 11) Once completed.
 To destroy the cluster execute the following command:\